Precise and reliable harvest forecast

 The data is translating by Hoogendoorn Analytics into precise and reliable predictions contribute to yielding better results for its clients.
 Growers and merchants have struggled with this for years: “How high will production for the following weeks be?
 What does my labour scheme need to look like?”.
-The results of the manual predictions often deviate with more than 10% from reality.
+The results of the manual predictions often deviate a lot from reality.
 Hoogendoorn has made it possible with the use of Machine Learning to create a yield prediction with an accuracy of 83% to 93%.
 This is a giant step on the way to digitalization!

 Although we already have a yield prediction available for years, the latest version using new techniques such as AI and Machine Learning, was launched in 2018.
 This prediction was received very positively by its customers.
 Since its release multiple large tomato growers in the Netherlands have successfully utilized the harvest forecast module.